zampino/pastelli/README.md

 For the moment,
 it implements just a subset (see below) of the `Plug.Conn` api.

-> why?

-The current built-in Plug cowboy adapter does not notify the connection owner process of the EventSource client closing the socket (or just crashing).
-More precisely, Pastelli tries to address this [issue](https://github.com/elixir-lang/issues/228).

 ## Usage
 As you would do with your beloved `Plug.Adapters.Cowboy`, you'll type: